 The smooth piece of skin between his eyebrows scrunched up.
-"Why do you day that?"
+"Why do you say that?"

 "Most men that receive my verbal lashing don't really bother to ask me out."

 "I never back down from a bully."
-He replied and I got the impression he wasn't exactly talking about me.
+He replied but I got the impression he wasn't talking about me.

 "How about we meet here at ten o'clock tomorrow?"

 I nodded as we looked at each other bashfully.
-I looked away first and spied Bette dashing across the street back to us, her green eyes widened to see the Captain again and her lips stretched into a wide grin.
-"Well, I'll see you tomorrow then."
+I looked away first and spied Bette dashing across the street back to us, her green eyes widened to see Steve again and her lips stretched into a knowing grin.
+"Well, I guess I'll see you tomorrow then."
 He nodded and I took Bette's elbow, guiding her away.